In China, a muted reaction to the revolt in Russia belies anxiety over war, global balance of power

 “Chinese leaders must be concerned that China’s strategic alignment with a weakened Russia may turn out to be a net burden rather than a plus to China’s strategic interests,” Kim said.

-It remains unclear whether China will nudge Putin to “cut his losses and scale back his ambitions in Ukraine,” and whether the Russian leader would be receptive to any such suggestions, she said.
+Chinese state military academics worry about Russia’s underwhelming performance in the war.
+It raises questions over China's military structures, which were heavily influenced by the former Soviet Union.

-China is seen as closely watching the conflict in Ukraine for indications of possible ramifications to its threat to enforce a blockade, invade or coerce the self-governing island democracy of Taiwan, a close U.S. ally, into accepting the Communist Party's control.
+China is also seen as closely watching the conflict in Ukraine for indications of possible ramifications to its threat to enforce a blockade, invade or coerce the self-governing island of Taiwan, a close U.S. ally, into accepting Communist Party control.

-Economic competition with the U.S. is also a key issue, accentuated by the prospect of economic sanctions targeting wealthy Russians, Kim said.

-“Watching Russia’s isolation has also increased urgency in Beijing to become more self-reliant, to reduce its overall vulnerability,” she said.

 As to the recent developments in Russia, “China realizes that the system is more brittle than they thought, that Putin is more incompetent than they would love to see," said Alexander Gabuev, director of the Carnegie Russia Eurasia Center